kananahmadov2001/PiCar-System-Control-Performance/README.md

 </div>

     1. Introduction: Sensors used on the PiCar and Power
-    2. Methods:
+    2. Objective 1: Control
-    3. Analysis and Results:
+    3. Objective 1: Movement
-    4. Conclusion
+    4. Objective 3: Movement with Control

 <div align="center">
     <h2 id="Header">Introduction: Sensors used on the PiCar and Power</h2>